 MedStar’s COI program utilizes a survey tool for reporting, COISmart.
-In order to complete the disclosures, an account must be created in the system for you.
+To complete the disclosures, an account must be created in the system for you.
 For more information on how to obtain an account, please reference the FAQs.

 In addition to the Research COI Policy, MedStar has three procedures.
 These documents are also available on StarPort.

-For public requests for information regarding significant financial interest for key senior research investigators related to research funded by the Public Health Service (PHS) or National Institutes of Health, utilize the form provided below.
+For public requests for information regarding significant financial interest for key senior research investigators related to research funded by the Public Health Service (PHS) or National Institutes of Health, utilize the following form.

 Studies can be selected for quality assurance auditing in a variety of ways: